 Requirements Elements for compliance Minimum Safeguards The main supplier of the project has adopted appropriate policies and measures to be compliant with the minimum safeguard criteria.
-As a proof of its behavior, it has never been convicted (final conviction) in court cases relating to human rights, corruption, fair competition, and taxation.
-Substantial Contribution The net energy consumption of the wastewater treatment plant is below the threshold set for its capacity.
+As a proof of its behaviour, it has never been convicted (final conviction) in court cases relating to human rights, corruption, fair competition, and taxation.
+Substantial Contribution The net energy consumption of the wastewater treatment plant is below the thre- shold set for its capacity.
 Moreover, given the nature of the project, the assessment of the direct GHG emissions was not required.
-DNSH Climate Change Adaptation Campari Group does consider the relevant risks for its activity among the ones included in Appendix A and takes the necessary adaptation actions.
+DNSH Climate Change Adaptation Campari Group does consider the relevant risks for its activity among the ones in- cluded in Appendix A and takes the necessary adaptation actions.
 More specifically, Campari Group developed the project taking into consideration the risks identified based on the type of activity and location according to the latest guidance and recommendations available.
 In this context, the details of the climate risk assessment are considered proportionate to the type of activity and the current assessment is sufficient to identify the physical climate risks that are material to the activity.
+DNSH Use and protection of Water and Marine Resources The environmental degradation risks related to preserving water quality and avoiding water stress are identified and addressed in accordance with applicable national law and a water use and protection management plan has been developed accordingly.
+The project has been submitted for approval by the Jamaican National Environment and Planning Agency.
+The interlocution with the Jamaican Agency could be considered as an element of compliance also for the DNSH Pollution Prevention and Control and Protection and Restoration of Biodiversity and Ecosystems.
+Lastly, the treated water is not used for agricultural irrigation.
+DNSH Pollution Prevention and Control Discharges to receiving waters meet the requirements as laid down in national provisions stating maximum permissible pollutant levels from discharges to receiving waters.
+DNSH Protection and Restoration of Biodiversity and Ecosystems The site is not located in or near biodiversity-sensitive areas and all requirements set by the national legislation have been respected.